 Form 3520 a – An Introduction

 Form 3520 a involves perhaps the most complex information reporting of all the information returns.
-In brief, U.S. individuals may be required to include Form 3520 with their tax return if they are an owner or beneficiary of a foreign trust as well as to recipient of certain gifts from foreign individuals and corporation.
+In brief, U.S. individuals may be required to include Form 3520 with their tax return if they are an owner or beneficiary of a foreign trust as well as a recipient of certain gifts from foreign individuals and corporations.
 Certain transactions between a foreign trust and a U.S. person need to be reported on Form 3520 and the trust itself may be required to file Form 3520-A if the trust is considered a “grantor” trust for U.S. tax purposes, as further described below. .

 What is a foreign trust?

 The U.S. Internal Revenue Code and Treasury regulations have specific rules for determining whether an entity should be treated a “trust” for U.S. federal income tax purposes.
 Generally speaking, an arrangement will be treated as a trust if it can be shown that the purpose of the arrangement is to vest in trustees responsibility for the protection and conservation of property for beneficiaries who cannot share in the discharge of this responsibility and, therefore, are not associates in a joint enterprise for the conduct of business for a profit.

 However, a number of further rules and exceptions apply with respect to trust characterization.
 As a result, a number of entities that are treated in foreign countries as trusts may not be treated as trusts for U.S. tax purposes and vice versa.

 A “foreign” trust is any trust other than a domestic trust.
 A domestic trust is any trust if:

 1. A court within the United States is able to exercise primary supervision over the administration of the trust; and

 2. One or more U.S. persons have the authority to control all substantial decisions of the trust.